-FINDING: The proposal is for a wastewater pump station that will be operated by city staff.
-The criterion identifies parking only as needed for that level of use, which is being accounted for internally if a city vehicle visits the site for service.
-The criterion does not apply.
+FINDING: The proposal is for a wastewater lift station that will be operated by city staff.
+The criteria identifies parking only as needed for that level of use, which is being accounted for internally if a city vehicle visits the site for service.
+The criteria does not apply.